Proving Fault in Left Turn Accidents

 Under the reasonable person standard, a driver that rear-ended another will almost always be found at fault.
 One of the main factors insurance adjusters consider during rear end collisions is vehicles must maintain a safe distance behind the cars in front of them at all times.
 However, if you were breaking and one or more of your brake or tail light bulbs were out or broken, fault can be split between drivers.
 For instance an adjuster may find the drivers partially at fault or 50/50.
 If an driver can prove that due to the broken tail light, the driver did not have enough time to respond or had a difficult time stopping.
 In this situation the amount of money you can recover will be reduced, however, you will probably still be able to get something.

 Insurance companies will often classify a rear-end collision as a low impact accident and will attempt to argue that the due to the impact bodily injury damages are minimal, thus offering low ball offers, even if medical reports prove otherwise.
 However, a typically injury one may sustain from a rear-end collision is whiplash or an neck injury, which may sometimes cause serious soft tissue damage.
 Some soft tissue damage includes, muscle tissue, ligaments and tendons.
 These types of damages frequently results in pain, swelling, tightness, bruising, or inflammation.
 However, these injuries are not always immediately apparent.
 Thus, injured parties may be offered a low settlement amount.
 Don’t be that guy.
-Contact our office and receive free no obligation consultation with an personal injury attorney specializing in auto accidents.
+Contact our office and receive free no obligation consultation with our Glendale personal injury attorneys specializing in auto accidents.

 Address: 815 E Colorado St #220, Glendale, CA 91205